Last updated: August 03, 2021

 Progress Tracking – Immunodeficiency, immunomodulation, organ inflammation, allergen testing and various other diseases can be tracked by immunology-specific EMR systems.
 This makes the charting process for practitioners easy and helps them track their client’s progress.

-System Design – System design usually comes down to three main options; either installing the software on a stand-alone computer in the office, as a web-based application or on a cloud-based system which provides remote access to users from anywhere.
-This is strictly dependent on the users’ choice, needs and comfort level.
+System Design – System design usually comes down to three main options; either installing the software on a stand-alone computer in the office, as a web-based application, or on a cloud-based system that provides remote access to users from anywhere.
+This is strictly dependent on the users’ choice, needs, and comfort level.